 \section{Model}

-To illustrate the recursion method, we will apply it to the study the fermionic Hubbard model on a $2\times2$ plaquette.
-Finite realizations of the Hubbard model such as this are relevant to cluster methods~\cite{guillot_competition_2007,seki_variational_2018,aichhorn_variational_2006,sahebsara_hubbard_2008,dionne_pyqcm_2023}.
-This family of methods yields an approximate Green's function of a lattice model from the Green's function computed from related cluster models such as the Hubbard plaquette we consider here.
-With methods of that nature, only lattice quantities expressible in terms of the Green's function can be computed for the lattice.
+To illustrate the recursion method, we apply it to the study the fermionic Hubbard model on a $2\times2$ plaquette.
+Finite realizations of the Hubbard model such as this are relevant to cluster methods~\cite{maier_quantum_2005,seki_variational_2018,aichhorn_variational_2006,potthoff_making_2014,dionne_pyqcm_2023,dahnken_variational_2004,senechal_competition_2005}.
+This family of methods yields an approximate Green function of a lattice model from that of a plaquette.
+With methods of that nature, only quantities expressible in terms of the Green function can be computed for the infinite lattice.

 The Hubbard Hamiltonian is